Mecho90/BuildingManagement/building_management/README.md

 ## Dependencies

-The Python stack is deliberately lean – only Django and `psycopg[binary]` are required.
+The Python stack stays lean but now ships with everything needed for production:
+`Django`, `psycopg[binary]`, `django-markdownify`, `Whitenoise`, and `Gunicorn`.
-PostgreSQL is recommended for production, but the project now falls back to SQLite when `DATABASE_URL` is not provided so you can run management commands out of the box.
+PostgreSQL is recommended for production, but the project falls back to SQLite when `DATABASE_URL` is not provided so you can run management commands out of the box.

 ## Development Workflow